adamordal/palocustomgwlb/README.md

 ## Prerequisites

 1. **Update the `terraform.tfvars` file**:
-   - You can omit the access/secret access keys if the machine you are running this on already has access to AWS.
+    - Omit the access/secret access keys if the machine you are using already has AWS access.
-   - Be sure to comment out `access_key` and `secret_key` in `main.tf` if you choose to omit them from the `tfvars` file.
+    - Comment out `access_key` and `secret_key` in `main.tf` if omitted from the `tfvars` file.
-   - The ec2 ssh keypair must already be created and downloaded.
-You'll use this to SSH in later.
-Don't lose it!
+    - Ensure the EC2 SSH keypair is created and downloaded.
+This will be used for SSH access later.
-   - You need to update the ami id.
-You should have already accepted whatever palo alto firewall terms from marketplace related to the ami.
-This is important!
+    - Update the AMI ID.
+Accept the Palo Alto firewall terms from the marketplace related to the AMI.

 2. **Subnet Requirements**:
-   - The subnet in the `tfvars` file must be at least a `/23`.
-We are deploying a bunch of subnets.
+    - The subnet in the `tfvars` file must be at least a `/23` to accommodate multiple subnets.

 3. **Availability Zones**:
-   - 2 AZs are mandatory.
-The load balancer requires 2.
+    - 2 AZs are mandatory for the load balancer.

 4. **Transit Gateway**:
-   - The transit gateway must already be deployed.
+    - Ensure the transit gateway is deployed.
-   - Be sure to update the `tfvars` file with the `txid`.
+    - Update the `tfvars` file with the `txid`.

 ## Topology Diagram